 Eg: Peer review is a major mechanism for selecting significant and reliable scientific contributions from among the growing number of dubious submissions to scholarly journals.
 In addition, comments and recommendations from reviewers contribute to improving the reviewed contributions.1

-- Citations in text, Harvard and Vancouver combined
+Sometimes, Citations in text, both Harvard and Vancouver are combined.

 Eg: journals for research and 41% for teaching, reported Tenopir and King.
 (Tenopir and King, 2005, P.802)¹.

-- Sequence: numerical or out of sequence (because references arranged alphabetically by author)?
+- The in-text citation can be numerical in sequence or out of sequence (because references are arranged alphabetically by author).

-- et (Latin for ‘and’) is never followed by a full stop.
+- Ensure that et al. or et al. (in italics) or not.
+And also note that et (Latin for ‘and’) is never followed by a full stop.

-- Relevant instructions from Ear and Hearing (based on APA style)
+- Relevant instructions can be from Ear and Hearing (based on APA style)